pgeu/pgeu-system/docs/confreg/sponsors.md

    JSON format.
 Will be automatically populated with a default set of parameters when created, but their values have to be set.

+Tweet template
+:  A template, in jinja2 format, used to generate tweets when this benefit is confirmed.
+If left empty, no tweet is posted.
+Can reference *sponsor*, *level*, *conference* and *benefit* variables that will be filled with information about the current conference.

 ### Sponsorship contract <a name="contract"></a>